vaginessa/Android-HtmlApp/README.md

 - error.html is error page of app, it shows if error occurs.
 If you redirect to online website and user has no internet this will show.

 ## Finishing:
 You probably edited and made html pages and styles, maybe functions too!
-Its ready to compile app.
+It is finally time to compile app.
 Run the app.
 Using green arrow.
 Congratulations you made your first android app using web development.

 ## Any errors?
 Post issue reports here.